denialromeo/borders-quiz/README.md

 This will first take shape as a simple command-line interface, but will hopefully end up a web application (maybe using Google Maps in some fun way).

-To get up and going with the project at the current state -
+To get up and going with the project in its current state -

 ```
 git clone https://github.com/danielm00re/world-borders-quiz.git